acend/kubernetes-basics-training/content/en/docs/03/_index.md

 {{< onlyWhen rancher >}}
 {{< onlyWhenNot mobi >}}
 Our Kubernetes cluster of the lab environment runs on [cloudscale.ch](https://cloudscale.ch) (a Swiss IaaS provider) and has been provisioned with [Rancher](https://rancher.com/).
-You can log in into the cluster with a Rancher user.
+You can log in to the cluster with a Rancher user.

 {{% alert title="Note" color="primary" %}}
 Your teacher will provide you with the credentials to log in.